MegaTKC/Moon/README.md

 ### Unblocker
 Unblocker is a proxy created by nfriedly.
 It doesn't have support for highly advanced websites (YouTube, Instagram, Discord) but is speedy for ones like Wikipedia, or more basic websites.

+## Adding Games
+Clone `https://github.com/MegaTKC/games` into `/Ultraviolet-Static/public/` and you should be able to play.

 ## Libaries & Credits
 - Credits to `expressjs` for serving my static files.
 (HTML/CSS/JS)<br>
 - `TitaniumNetwork` for creating Corrosion and Ultraviolet.
 (I basically just modified Ultraviolet-App, added Corrosion, add some stuffs and remove stuff I didn't want.)